-Although transfer credit can be assigned, courses taken at other institutions are not considered in computing the grade-point average.
-Symbols that can appear on the transcript include CR (Credit); AU (Audit) P (Pass); NP (No Pass); I (Incomplete); IPG (In Progress); W (Authorized Withdrawal); and Z (Unauthorized Withdrawal).
+Although transfer credit may be assigned, courses taken at other institutions are not considered in computing the grade-point average.
+Symbols that may appear on the transcript include CR (Credit); AU (Audit) P (Pass); NP (No Pass); I (Incomplete); IPG (In Progress); W (Authorized Withdrawal); and Z (Unauthorized Withdrawal).
 These symbols are not included in determining the GPA.
+A student who earns a grade below B in a clinical course cannot progress in the clinical portion of the program until that course is successfully completed.
+Both grades remain on the student's transcript and are calculated in the final grade-point average.